pulumi/pulumi/lib/README.md

-# coconut/lib
+# lumi/lib

-This directory contains some libraries that Coconut programs may depend upon.
+This directory contains some libraries that Lumi programs may depend upon.

 ## Overview

-The Coconut standard library underneath `coconut/` is special in that every program will ultimately use it directly or indirectly to create resources.
+The Lumi standard library underneath `lumi/` is special in that every program will ultimately use it directly or indirectly to create resources.

-Similarly, `cocojs/` is the CocoJS compiler's runtime library, and so most CocoJS programs will on it.
+Similarly, `cljs/` is the LumiJS compiler's runtime library, and so most LumiJS programs will on it.

-Note that these are written in the Coconut subsets of the languages and therefore cannot perform I/O, etc.
+Note that these are written in the Lumi subsets of the languages and therefore cannot perform I/O, etc.

 ## Installation and Usage